Game

 • How many different types of balls did you catch?
 (Count of different sized balls.)

-• What is your plan to be able to catch more balls when we repeat the activity?
-(Encourage students to state plans as a one-step-at-a-time goal: “I will [describe technique] to catch more balls.”
+• How will you improve your catching skills for the next time we do this activity?
+(Encourage learners to state plans as a one-step-at-a-time goal: “I will [describe technique] to catch more balls.”
 Remind learners that making a plan is important to setting and achieving goals.)

 • Let’s start again!
 (Students repeat the catching/throwing activity.)

-1. After Activity 2, repeat goal-setting discussion.
-Emphasize that setting a goal follows a plan, for without a plan you are making a wish!
+1. After Activity 2, revisit the goal-setting discussion.
+Highlight that setting a goal requires a plan; without a plan, it's just a wish!
 Refer to goal poster to assist learners to set individual goals.

 Close the Lesson